okoala/awesome-stars/README.md

 - [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - ScreenToGif allows you to record a selected area of your screen and save it as a gif or video.
 - [react-native-windows](https://github.com/Microsoft/react-native-windows) - A framework for building native UWP and WPF apps with React.
 - [gogotester](https://github.com/azzvx/gogotester) -
-- [tutorial-2d-game-unity](https://github.com/pixelnest/tutorial-2d-game-unity) - A tutorial for Unity where you will learn how to make a quite complete 2D shoot them up.
-See the link for the full resources
+- [tutorial-2d-game-unity](https://github.com/pixelnest/tutorial-2d-game-unity) - Unity tutorial to learn how to make a complete 2D Shoot'em Up
 - [CefSharp](https://github.com/cefsharp/CefSharp) - .NET (WPF and Windows Forms) bindings for the Chromium Embedded Framework
 - [ReactiveUI](https://github.com/reactiveui/ReactiveUI) - A MVVM framework that integrates with the Reactive Extensions for .NET to create elegant, testable User Interfaces that run on any mobile or desktop platform.
 Supports Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin Forms, WPF, Windows Forms and Universal Windows Platform (UWP).
 - [RestSharp](https://github.com/restsharp/RestSharp) - Simple REST and HTTP API Client for .NET